exercism/website-copy/tracks/ruby/exercises/word-count/mentoring.md

 ### General
 - This is the first exercise where students practice with avoiding the Accumulator Pattern (with a counter variable)!
 It's an important goal of this exercise.
-- Solutions with `each`, `for` or others are not considered approvable.
+- Solutions with `each`, `for` or others are not considered approvable (at least not in a first submission and/or without addressing it).
 - The RegEx gets complicated in the last test, where it should catch both `"large"` and `'large'` ` => { large: 2 }`.
 As long as they got something that catches a word with or without `'`, it's fine to give away the last step for free.
 http://www.rubular.com/